Reference: Postulate Mechanics

 —V—

-In the ancient Vedic religions, such as, Hinduism, the Nirākār Brahman uses Māyā to arise as Sākār Brahman.
+In the ancient Vedic religions, such as, Hinduism, the Nirākār Brahman (Unknowable) uses Māyā (Postulates) to arise as Sākār Brahman (Universe).
 The Nirākār Brahman is considered to be a reality without attributes.
 Māyā is considered to be the process that generates attributes.
 And Sākār Brahman is considered to be the reality with attributes.
-In Postulate Mechanics, the Nirākār Brahman is viewed as “unknowable,” Maya is viewed as the basic “postulates.”
-And, Sākār Brahman is viewed as the knowable “universe.”

 VIEWPOINT

-Viewpoint is the frame of reference the beingness is using to view from.
+Viewpoint is the frame of reference the individual is using to view from.
 It is closely tied with individuality.
 The viewpoint determines a person’s reality, which includes the sense of his location in space, and what he thinks of himself.
 The viewpoint can become fixed, but a person can always unfix and change it.
-[Life]

 —W—